JahnelGroup/firebase-samples/todo-list/README.md

 A browser will pop-up where you can authenticate with a Google account.

 ### Create Firebase Database
 You'll need to create a Firebase project and associate it with in your console, start by navigating to https://console.firebase.google.com/.
-After creating the project, click the **Develop** then **Database**, then choose **Cloud Firestore**, and then select **Start in test mode**.
+After creating the project, in the left side navigation bar click on **Develop**, then **Database**, then choose **Cloud Firestore**, and then select **Start in test mode**.

 ### Associate it with in your console
 Make sure that you're in this project repo's root directory.
 First list your projects, you should see the one that you created earlier.